yudhanjaya/yudhanjaya.github.io/_works/2017-06-Numbercaste.md

 ---
 title: Numbercaste
 description: A near-future where a Silicon Valley startup replaces credit scoring with social media influence checks.
 category: Novel
 published by: Amazon (self-published) and later republished by HarperCollins India
 date: July, 2017

-image: '/images/numbercaste.png'
+image: /images/covers/numbercaste.png
-image_caption: 'The original cover designed by me; the later HarperCollins editions have different covers'
+image_caption: The original cover designed by me; the later HarperCollins editions have different covers
 ---